FrostyX/frostyx.github.io/_drafts/flock-report-2019.md

 ---

 This year's [Flock][flock-to-fedora] is inevitably over, so the right thing to do now is to capture its best moments.
-This time, the conference took place in the unbelievably beautiful Budapest, starting from Thursday 8 of August and carried on till the end of the week.
+This time, the conference took place in the unbelievably beautiful city of Budapest, starting from Thursday 8th of August and carried on till the end of the week.
 I would like to thank all organizers, sponsors, volunteers and the community for putting the effort and resources into hosting such a great conference and also my employer for giving me an opportunity to attend.
 It was a wild ride!